Vestments controversy: During the reign of Elizabeth I

+London non-conformists

 On March 20, 1563, an appeal was made to the ecclesiastical commissioners by twenty petitioners to exempt them from the use of vestments.
 These included a number of prominent clergy, mainly in the diocese of London, whose bishop, Grindal, had packed his see with former exiles and activists for reform.
 The petition was approved by all the commissioners except Parker and Guest, who rejected it.

 Sampson and Humphrey were then the first nonconformist leaders to be targeted by Parker.
 Sampson's quick deprivation in 1565 came because he was directly under the queen's authority.
 Humphrey, under the jurisdiction of Robert Horne, the Bishop of Winchester, was able to return to his position as president of Magdalen College, Oxford, and was later offered by Horne a benefice in Sarum, though with Sarum's bishop, Jewel, opposing this.
 At this time, Bullinger was counselling Horne with a position more tolerant of vestments, while nonconformist agitation was taking place among students at St John's College, Cambridge.